sandyysh221/sandyysh221/README.md

 # [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=40&pause=1000&color=d15578&width=535&height=80&lines=Hello+World+%F0%9F%AB%B6;I'm+Sandy+%F0%9F%91%A9%F0%9F%8F%BB%E2%80%8D%F0%9F%92%BB;Junior+Developer+in+%F0%9F%87%AC%F0%9F%87%A7)](https://git.io/typing-svg)

-I've been learning to code since March 2022 and have been hooked since.
+I've been learning to code since March 2022 and have been hooked ever since.
 Check out my [portfolio](https://sandyysh221.netlify.app/) and if you have any questions/feedback, please don't hestitate to let me know. 🙏

 I graduated from [SheCodes Pro](https://www.shecodes.io/workshop-pro) and CodeClan's [Professional Software Development course](https://codeclan.com/courses/professional-software-development/). 🎓

-I'm open to any opportunity as I'm still new so please let me know if you want to collaborate! ✨
+I'm open to any opportunity to work on new projects and hone my skills so please let me know if you want to collaborate! ✨

 ## 📋 Languages